wridgeu/github_pages/readme.md

 ![OpenUI5 logo](http://openui5.org/images/OpenUI5_new_big_side.png)

 # Name: "projectpages"
 Private repository for development purposes only.
-It is used for development and add changes on the [main repository](https://github.com/SAPMarco/SAPMarco.github.io).
+It is used for development and adding changes on the [main repository](https://github.com/SAPMarco/SAPMarco.github.io).
 Hosting is done via [Github Pages](https://pages.github.com/).

 # CI/CD
 CD is done via Workflow(Action) which will be triggerd up on changes within the package.json-file.
 It will deploy a self-contained build of the UI5 application.
 [Visit the workflow-file](https://github.com/SAPMarco/github_pages/blob/master/.github/workflows/build-deploy-test.yml).